 I am a South African born researcher.
 My research interests include the ecology, evolution, biology, and parasitology of invasive species.
 After majoring in Botany and Zoology at the North-West University I discovered a love for Invasion Biology and amphibians in my postgraduate endeavours.
-I am currently pursuing my lifelong dream of completing a co-tutelle PhD degree (joint degree) between Stellenbosch University (South Africa) and Université Claude Bernard Lyon 1 (France).
+I recently completed a co-tutelle PhD degree (joint degree) between Stellenbosch University (South Africa) and Université Claude Bernard Lyon 1 (France).

 During the course of my postgraduate studies, I have honed and developed certain skills that empowered me to pursue a PhD in STEM.